appvoid/windows-ggml/README.md

-# ggml
+# windows ggml

-Tensor library for machine learning
+### Tensor library for machine learning on Windows

-This version of GGML makes it possible to build the binaries on Windows devices.
+This version of GGML makes it possible to build the binaries using MinGW.

 ## Features